Jenny Macklin: Dad and Partner Pay

 The introduction of Dad and Partner Pay (DAPP) on 1 January 2013, established two weeks paid leave to fathers and partners to help them take time off work to support new mothers in their caring role and be involved in the care of their newborn baby.
 This was another social policy reform that Macklin spearheaded during her time as Minister.
 An independent report conducted by the University of Queensland in 2014 found that DAPP reduced the barriers to fathers taking leave following a birth.

 Apology to Forgotten Australians

-Macklin was also the steward for the National Apology to the Forgotten Australians and former Child Migrants, in her capacity as Families Minister.
-Then Prime Minister Rudd gave the Apology on 16 November 2009 on behalf of the Australian Government to over half a million children who were taken from their families and placed in institutions where they were often victims of abuse.
-Macklin said the apology demonstrated 'the shared resolve to make sure the abuse and neglect never happens again'.
+Macklin was also the steward for the national apology to the Forgotten Australians and former child migrants, in her capacity as Families Minister.
+Prime Minister Rudd gave the apology on 16 November 2009 on behalf of the Australian Government to over half a million children who were taken from their families and placed in institutions where they were often victims of abuse.
+Macklin said the apology demonstrated "the shared resolve to make sure the abuse and neglect never happens again".